MicrosoftDocs/supply-chain-center/articles/administer/ingest-multiple-data-sources.md

 ---
-title: Ingest data
+title: Ingest data into one entity from multiple data sources
-description: This article provides information about ingesting data into Microsoft Supply Chain Center
+description: This article provides information about Ingest data into one entity from multiple data sources into Microsoft Supply Chain Center
 author: mkannapiran
 ms.author: kamanick
 ms.reviewer: johnmichalak